 Fertitta Veterans Scholarship

-The Fertitta Veterans Program is an innovative program specifically designed for U.S. military veterans and active duty students to support their transition to business school.
-Thanks to the generous gift from alumnus Lorenzo (MBA ’93) and brother Frank Fertitta, the Fertitta Veterans Program participants will receive scholarship support that reduces their tuition to a flat $30,000 per year.
+The Fertitta Veterans MBA Program is an innovative program specifically designed for U.S. military veterans and active duty students to support their transition to business school.
+Thanks to the generous gift from alumnus Lorenzo (MBA ’93) and brother Frank Fertitta, military students who are accepted into the Fertitta Veterans MBA Program are eligible to receive the Fertitta Veterans Scholarship, which is a partial scholarship.
 Students who qualify for veterans benefits, including Yellow Ribbon funding, will continue to be eligible to receive those benefits.
-Learn more about the Fertitta Veterans Program
+Please note that not all military veterans and active-duty students who are accepted into the Fertitta Veterans MBA Program will be awarded the Fertitta Scholarship.
+Learn more about the Fertitta Veterans Program.

 Yellow Ribbon Program

 NYU Stern is pleased to participate in the Yellow Ribbon Program.
 This program is available to service members and veterans of the U.S. Armed Forces who are 100% eligible for the Chapter 33 Post 9/11 benefit.
 During the 2023-2024 academic year, Stern will contribute awards of up to $31,600 per academic year to eligible MBA students.
 The Veterans Administration will match these funds for a total award of up to $63,200 per year.
 Yellow Ribbon recipients will receive the funds for the duration of their MBA tenure.
 Please visit the Department of Veterans Affairs website for additional information on eligibility.

 New York State Higher Education Services Corporation Veterans Tuition Awards (VTA)